cdminigun/cdminigun.github.io/README.md

-# cdminigun.github.io
+# Website-Template
-Temp website for temp things.
+Jekyll Template for github pages for the ACM members.
+Utilized in presentation to ACM members.